gzhegow1991/lib/README.md

 _assert_stdout($fn, [], '
 "[ AssertModule ]"

+NULL
+NAN
-"[ CATCH ] The value should be non-empty string"
+"[ CATCH ] The value should be positive numeric"
 "[ CATCH ] The value should be positive numeric"
 ');